knela96/Mercury-Engine/docs/Readme.md

 <iframe width="640" height="480" src="https://www.youtube.com/embed/qAw3V35vyvA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-[Mercury engine](https://github.com/knela96/Mercury-Engine) is a videogames engine university project for UPC-CITM.
-This project pretends to create an engine witch is able to load, import and play animations from fbx models that have been animated in an external animation software such as maya, blender or 3DsMax.
+[Mercury engine](https://github.com/knela96/Mercury-Engine) is an OpenGL 3D game engine developed in 4 months from scratch programmed in C++ and other libraries such as SDL, DeviL, Assimp, and ImGui .
+This project pretends to create a game engine which is able to load, import and play animations from fbx models that have been animated in an external animation software such as maya, blender or 3DsMax.
 This s a group project by [Eric Canela Sol](https://github.com/knela96) and [Jaume Avinyó Sedano](https://github.com/Jaumeavinyo).
 We are third year students in the programming and videogame developement Bachalor Degree in UPC-CITM.